uswong/homebridge-bondbridge/README.md

 To work as intended, the remote functions need to be programmed onto the Bond Bridge RF Controller as two separate "Celing Fan" devices, one for the Fan and one for the Light:
 1. Add a "Ceiling Fan" device onto **Bond Bridge RF Controller** and programme the `Fan Off` function and the `Fan Speed` functions under "Fan".
 Name the device ending with " Fan" (e.g. Bed 4 Fan).
 Do not programme the `Light On/Off` functions here.

-     Note that the Fan Speed has intrinsic On function, as such the "Fan On" functino is not required, only the "Fan Off" function need to be programmed.
+     Note that the Fan Speed has intrinsic On function, as such the "Fan On" function is not required, only the "Fan Off" function need to be programmed.
 No harm done also if you do programme both On/Off functions.

 2. Add another "Ceiling Fan" device onto **Bond Bridge RF Controller** and programme the `Light On/Off` functions under "Light" and programme the `Light Dimmer` functions under "Fan" as "Fan Speed".
 This LOGIC remote has 7-levels dimmer, so programme them as "Speed 1", "Speed 2", etc.  Name this device ending with " Light" (e.g. Bed 4 Light).